Genital Warts (Human Papillomavirus)

 What is human papillomavirus (HPV)?

 Human papillomavirus (HPV) is one of the most common

 Genital warts are skin growths in the groin, genital, or anal areas.
 They can be different sizes and shapes.
 Some look like flat white patches, and others are bumpy, like tiny bunches of cauliflower.
 Sometimes you can't see the warts at all.

 HPV is a virus.
 Certain types of the virus cause genital warts and some types cause abnormal cervical cell changes and cervical cancer.

-HPV and genital warts can be spread through sexual contact with someone who has the virus.
+HPV and genital warts can be spread through sex or skin-to-skin genital contact with someone who has the virus.

 What are the symptoms?

 Most people infected with HPV don't have symptoms.
 But if they do, the symptoms may be so mild that they may not know they are infected.
 The symptoms may include pain, itching, and bleeding, or you may develop visible genital warts.

 If you have symptoms, they will probably occur 2 to 3 months after infection.
 But you can have symptoms from 3 weeks to many years after infection.